jooby-project/jooby/md/config.md

 ### system properties

 System properties can override any other property.
-A sys property is be set at startup time, like:
+A sys property is set at startup time, like:

     java -jar myapp.jar -Dapplication.secret=xyz